This city is unquestionably the first in Russia after Moscow…Everything here indicates that it is a capital of a vast kingdom

 - Founded in: 1005

 - Population: 1,196,738

 - Distance to Moscow: 825 km

-Kazan, one of the oldest Russian cities, has recently celebrated its millennium.
+Kazan, one of the oldest Russian cities, celebrated its millennium in 2005.
 The ancient walls of Kazan recall many dramatic events, including the historic siege by Ivan the Terrible in the 16th century.

 Modern Kazan is the capital of the Republic of Tatarstan and is home to 1.19 million residents.
 This timeless city is also a city of youth, home to 30 of Russia’s largest universities and more than 180,000 students.
 This “culture of youth” provides Kazan with a modern and progressive vibrancy, an energy that only young people can instil.

 It is also a highly diverse city with more than 100 nationalities.
 This diversity, coupled with a young population, has created a unique sense of tolerance, understanding and youthful optimism.

 Visitors will also discover the ancient and fascinating Tatar culture in Kazan.
 A great centre of Muslim culture and a vivid example of how different ethnicities and religions can live peacefully together for many centuries.